jwrr/jetson-stuff/README.md

 JETSON NANO
 ===========

-I have no idea what I'm doing.
-This is my personal playground to play with the Jetson Nano and maybe learn something.
+I don't know what I'm doing, but I'm having a good time.
+This is my personal playground to try out my Jetson Nano and hopefully learn something.

 Links
 -----